VSF1/minolta2exif/README.md

 * print "\@U becomes Up-no (from 00000 to 99999)
 * @R becomes roll number from the DNO-filename (if found)

-This sctipt also generates .xmp files
+These scripts also generate .xmp files.